British Renaissance Artists And Art

 Hilliard painted for the English Court, including Elizabeth I and James I of England.
 He mostly painted small oval miniatures but was also known to paint some larger cabinet miniatures up to about 10 inches or 25 centimeters tall.
 He did paint some panel paintings for Queen Elizabeth.

-Hilliard’s paintings were all excellently executed and had a freshness and charm that could not be found in other types of art in Europe.
-His art shows us some glimpses into this time in Britain, including the Shakespearean age in England.
+Hilliard’s paintings were excellently executed and had a freshness and charm that could not be found in other types of art in Europe.
+His art shows us glimpses into this time in Britain, including the Shakespearean age in England.

 Issac and Peter Oliver – Father and Son Painters